NHinternesch/cookie-cockpit/README.md

 Browsing data stays on your machine.
 Local processing only.
 No data is collected, stored, or sent to any external server.
 No analytics, no tracking, and no third-party services.

 • Free and open-source
-MIT License and source code is fully available on Github. https://github.com/NHinternesch/cookie-cockpit
+Free to use, MIT License, source code is fully available on Github.
 <br>

 Made with 𖡎 in Berlin/Germany │ 2026 <br>
-If you find a bug or have a feature request - get in touch!